-Providing distinct advantages and a learning environment geared toward academic success, beginning in Fall of 2017 the University of Maine at Farmington requires all first year students who have earned less than twenty four hours of college credit after graduating high school and are enrolled in twelve or more hours at UMF to live in campus student housing.
+With a goal of promoting academic success right from the start, the University of Maine at Farmington requires all First-Year students to reside on campus.
+This requirement applies to those who have earned less than 24 hours of college credit after graduating high school and are enrolled in 12 or more hours at UMF.

-A student applying for a waiver of the live-on requirement must meet the following conditions:
+A student applying for a waiver of the residency requirement must meet the following conditions:

 - Fall under one or more of the exemption categories listed on the waiver.

-- Provide requisite information and documentation in support of the request.
+- Provide the information and documentation to support the waiver request.